RobinSeaside/my_blog/README.md

 # Welcome to my personal website.
-Let share ideas that change the world.
+* Let share the ideas that change the world.

 # Notes